HMS Bergamot (1917): Sinking

 At the moment of the explosion, Bergamot's first officer, Lieutenant Frederick W. Siddall, and her probationer surgeon, Robert S. Smith were both in her wardroom.
 The explosion jammed both of the watertight doors leading into this compartment, and Siddall was rendered unconscious.
 Smith piled the wrecked wardroom furniture up in order to reach the skylight in the roof, and then dragged the unconscious Siddall up and out of the compartment.
 Having reached the main deck, Smith worked on both Siddall and a wounded petty officer, who was lying on the deck with a broken leg and arm.
 By this time the ship was clearly sinking so Smith inflated his casualties life vests and lowered them both into the water.

 As Bergamot sank one of her depth charges exploded, badly wounding Siddall and again rendering him unconscious.
 Smith towed both his casualties to lifeboat no.2, which had left the sinking ship, containing 47 survivors, and then worked on Siddall for 25 minutes, administering artificial respiration, until he again recovered consciousness.
 Smith then treated the other injured survivors in no.2 over the 48 hours that the lifeboats were adrift until they were picked up.
 For these life saving actions, Surgeon Robert Sydney Steele Cathcart Smith was awarded the Albert Medal.

 The lifeboats became separated through the first night.
-Lifeboat no.2 set course for Loch Swilly, about 100 miles away, They sailed and rowed for three days before being picked up by the Admiralty trawler Lord Lister.
+Lifeboat no.2 with 47 crew on board set course for Loch Swilly, about 100 miles away, They sailed and rowed for three days before being picked up by the Admiralty trawler Lord Lister.
 Lifeboat no.1 reached the rocky shores of County Donegal where they were taken ashore by the coastguard.

 For Smith and Siddall, this was the second time they had been blown up in 6 weeks.
 They had both been members of the crew on HMS Salvia when that ship had been sunk.

 An interesting historical note is that the week before, Bergamot had experimented with towing a submerged submarine – E48 – thus resurrecting a 1915 method of trapping submarines.